On the Krein-Rutman theorem and beyond: Irreducibility and geometry of the first eigenvalue

 $\bullet$ When $X$ is $\sigma$-order complete, in the sense that any increasing and upper bounded sequence has a supremum (a common least upper bound), the operator $\sign$ exists and is more regular, namely $\sign f \in \BBB(X)$ for any $f \in X$, see \cite{MR637005} and also \cite[Sec.~C.I.8]{MR839450}.
 We recover in particular that $\sign f \in \BBB(L^p(E))$ for any $f \in L^p(E)$.

-{\bf Weak principle maximum and Kato's inequality.} We introduce now two definitions formulated on an operator $\LL$ which are almost equivalent to the positivity property of the semigroup $S$ when $\LL$ is the generator of $S$.
+{\bf Weak maximum principle and Kato's inequality.} We introduce now two definitions formulated on an operator $\LL$ which are almost equivalent to the positivity property of the semigroup $S$ when $\LL$ is the generator of $S$.

 $\bullet$ We say that the operator $\LL$ satisfies the {\it weak maximum principle} when \beqn \kappa \in \R, \ f \in D(\LL) \hbox{ and } ( \kappa - \LL) f \ge 0 \quad\hbox{imply}\quad f \ge 0; \eeqn

 $\bullet$ We say that the operator $\LL$ satisfies {\it Kato's inequality} when \beqn \forall \, f \in D(\LL), \quad \LL |f| \ge (\sign f) \LL f. \eeqn Since $|f|$ does not necessarily belong to $D(\LL)$, the correct way to understand Kato's inequality is \beqn \forall \, f \in D(\LL), \,\,\, \forall \, \psi \in D(\LL^*) \cap Y_+, \quad \langle |f|, \LL^* \psi \rangle \ge \langle (\sign f) \LL f,\psi \rangle. \eeqn We immediately see from the definitions that \eqref{eq:KatoIneq} is equivalent to assume \beqn \forall \, f \in D(\LL), \quad \LL f_+ \ge (\sign_+ f) \LL f. \eeqn